 COURSE DESCRIPTION: This course is essential if you are interested in:

 - Communicating clearly and effectively

 - Building stronger relationships with others (and with yourself!)

-This will be a 5-week series, the second of three parts, a new format responding to people’s requests for more ease.
+This will be a 5-week series, the first of three parts, a new format responding to people’s requests for more ease (time and money).
 Through a combination of engaging group discussions and practice time, you gain an understanding of the basic principles of NVC.
 These skills are useful at work, at school, with your family, in line at the grocery store, and anywhere else that you interact with people!

-TO REGISTER: Contact Meganwind Eoyang at 707-775-7178 with the start date of class, your name, phone/s, email .
+TO REGISTER: call Meganwind Eoyang at 707-775-7178 with the start date of class, your name, phone/s, email .
 You register and pay for this class with her by phone.